econ-raman/rschhina.github.io/_pages/writing.md

 ### Book chapter in The Great War: Indian Writings on the First World War by Rakhshanda Jalil, Bloomsbury (2018)
 [Book on Amazon](https://www.amazon.co.uk/The-Great-War/dp/9388271262)

-### Translations of two Punjabi poems in Jallianwala Bagh: Literary responses in prose and poetry (2019)
+### Translation of two Punjabi poems in Jallianwala Bagh: Literary responses in prose and poetry (2019)
 Poems by Babu Firoz din Sharaf and Giani Hira Singh Dard.
 [Book on Amazon](https://www.amazon.co.uk/Jallianwala-Bagh-Literary-Responses-Poetry/dp/9386906929)